Pharmaceuticals (Therapeutic Medications)

 - Third-Class Airman Medical Certificate: 67.313(c)

 All the currently available sleep aids, both prescription and over the counter, can cause impairment of mental processes and reaction times, even when the individual feels fully awake.
-(As an example, see the Food and Drug Administration drug safety communication on zolpidem.)
+(As examples, see the Food and Drug Administration drug safety communications on zolpidem and eszopiclone.)